You dug into the research, ran all the numbers then signed up for a new health plan. Your member ID card arrives in the mail.

 4. Find a go-to doctor.

 There’s nothing more stressful than getting sick and finding out later the doc you saw wasn’t covered by your benefits.
-Log on to your account, and find the doctor or network search tool.
+Sign in to your account, and find the doctor or network search tool.
 Check whether your current doctor is covered by your insurance.
 If not, look for a new doctor who’s covered to help you save money.
 Most plans give a discount for using doctors that are part of a “network”.
 These are doctors that meet quality requirements but are lower in cost.
 You usually pay less when you use these doctors.

 5. Get an app for that.